Italian school (philosophy): Parmenides

 Bust of Parmenides found at Elea, thought to have been partially modeled on a Metrodorus bust.

 Parmenides founded the Eleatic school in Elea, which included as followers Zeno and Melissus of Samos.
 According to classicist W. K. C. Guthrie, "Parmenides....is with good reason believed to have started as a philosopher of the Italian school, and to have rebelled against its teachings."
 According to Sotion, he was first a student of Xenophanes, (Note: The testimony of the link between Parmenides and Xenophanes goes back to Aristotle, Met.
 I 5, 986b (A 6) and from Plato, Sophist 242d (21 A 29)) but did not follow him, and later became associated with a Pythagorean, Aminias, whom he preferred as his teacher.

 Parmenides argued that all is one and change was an illusion, contra Heraclitus.
 Parmenides is considered one of the most significant figures of pre-socratic philosophy, given such lofty titles as the founder of ontology and the inventor of the hypothetico-deductive method in philosophy.
 Attributed to him is the saying "Out of nothing, nothing comes."

 Only fragments of his poem survive.
 In it, Parmenides prescribes two views of reality.
 The first, the Way of "Aletheia" or truth, describes how all reality is one, change is impossible, and existence is timeless and uniform.
 The second view, the way of "Doxa", or opinion, describes the world of appearances, in which one's sensory faculties lead to conceptions which are false and deceitful.

 Zeno of Elea defended his master's views and argued that motion was impossible with his famous paradoxes such as the Achilles and the Arrow.
 Melissus, who commanded the Samian fleet in the Samian War, similarly argued all is one and unchanging.

 The dialogue named Parmenides by Plato which recounts a fictionalized account of a visit that Parmenides and Zeno made to Ancient Athens in 450 BC.
 The dialogue called Sophist also contains Plato's response to Eleatic philosophy.

 Gorgias, the sophist from Sicily and also the namesake of a dialogue by Plato, argued nothing existed and even if it did nothing can be known about it, seemingly ridiculing Melissus.
 Callicles from the dialogue is reckoned a follower of Gorgias.

 Empedocles

 The pluralist and medicine man Empedocles came from Akragas, in Sicily, and is best known for originating the cosmogonic theory of the four classical elements.
+He also proposed forces he called Love and Strife which would mix and separate the elements.
 According to Galen, he also founded the Sicilian school of medicine.
 His followers included Acron and Pausanias.
 Legend holds that Empedocles committed suicide by falling into Mount Etna's volcano.

 Empedocles was exiled from native town and traveled around Italy.
 Theophrastus relays that Empedocles was influenced by Parmenides and Pythagoras.
 Indeed Empedocles also founded a religious order like Pythagoras.
 Empedocles seems the first to treat God as an impersonal, abstract, mind, which seems to be a combination of Anaxagoras' treatment of mind (as incorporeal) and Xenophanes treatment of god (as impersonal).